itsunderscores/Instagram-Auto-Claimer-Swapper/README.md

 # Instagram Turbo / Auto Claimer / Swapper
-For the love of god, please don't sell this.
+For fuck sakes, please don't sell this.
 IT'S FREE so keep it that way.
 If you genuinely sell this, you're a piece of shit.

 Use this at your own descretion.
 I've only used this on test accounts and nothing high-end.
 Although, it should get the job done.